On the tightness of the maximum of branching Brownian motion in random environment: Introduction

 The behaviour of the position of the maximally---or, equivalently, minimally---displaced particle in various variants of branching random walk (BRW) and branching Brownian motion (BBM) has been the subject of intensive research over the last couple of decades \cite{Bramson1978maximaldisplacement, Bramson1983FKPP, Bramson2007tightnessBRW, AddarioBerry2009minima, HuShi2009minimal, Ai-13}.
 While initially most of the work focused on branching systems with homogeneous branching rates, there has recently been an increased activity in the investigation of branching random walks with non-homogeneous branching rates that depend on either time or space mostly in special \emph{deterministic} ways, see \cite{LaSe-88, LaSe-89, FangZeitouni2012BRWRE,FaZe-12b, BeBrHaHaRo-12, MaZe-13, Ma-13, BoHa-14,BoHa-15,CD2020, Kriechbaum2021subsequential, HoReSo-22,Kriechbaum2022BRWRE}.

-In this article we continue the study of the maximally displaced particle in the model of branching Brownian motion with spatially random branching environment (BBMRE).
-This model is a continuous space analogue of the branching random walk model in i.i.d.~random environment (BRWRE) examined in \cite{CD2020}.
-The techniques developed in the latter also lent themselves for generalisations to continuum space, this way leading to refined information on the front of the solution of the randomised Fisher-Kolmogorov-Petrovskii-Piskunov (F-KPP) equation \cite{CDS2021,DS2021}.
+In this article, we continue the study of the maximally displaced particle in the model of branching Brownian motion with spatially random branching environment (BBMRE).
+The study of BBMRE was initiated in \cite{DS2022} as a tool for investigating properties of the randomised Fisher--Kolmogorov--Petrovskii--Piskunov (F-KPP) equation, building on the previous work \cite{CD2020} on a discrete-space analogue, i.e.\ branching random walk in i.i.d.~random environment (BRWRE).
+The techniques developed in \cite{CD2020, DS2022} also lend themselves to obtain refined information on the front of the solution of the randomised F-KPP equation \cite{CDS2021}.
 Subsequently, the techniques and results of \cite{CD2020} have been extended to the continuum space setting of BBMRE in \cite{HoReSo-22}.

-We complement the above body of findings by addressing a seemingly simple, but subtle problem that arises naturally, and which has also been formulated as an open question in \cite{CD2020}.
-More precisely, we show that the distributions of the position of the maximally displaced particle, when re-centred around its median, form a tight family of distributions as time evolves'.
-While establishing tightness might a priori not look like an overly intricate problem, we take the opportunity to emphasise that such a preconception is erroneous, see also \cite{BramsonZeitouni2009recursion,Bramson2007tightnessBRW}.
-Our result is particularly interesting as it sharply contrasts the result established in \cite{CDS2021} that the transition fronts of the solution to the randomised F-KPP equation are unbounded in time.
-In the homogeneous setting, such a dichotomy cannot be observed since, a fortiori, there is a duality between these two objects in that setting in that tightness of the re-centred maximum of BBM is equivalent to the uniform boundedness in time of the transition fronts of the solution to F-KPP; see below for further details.
+We complement the above body of research by addressing a seemingly simple, but subtle problem that arises naturally, and which has also been formulated as an open question in \cite{CD2020}.
+More precisely, we show that the distributions of the position of the maximally displaced particle of the BBMRE, when re-centred around its median, form a tight family of distributions as time evolves.
+While establishing tightness might a priori not look like an overly intricate problem, we take the opportunity to emphasise that such a preconception is erroneous, see also \cite{Bramson2007tightnessBRW,BramsonZeitouni2009recursion}.
+Our result is particularly interesting as it sharply contrasts the result established in \cite{CDS2021}, where it is shown that the transition fronts of the solution to the randomised F-KPP equation are, in general, unbounded in time.
+In the homogeneous setting, such a dichotomy cannot be observed since, a fortiori, there is a duality between these two objects in that tightness of the re-centred maximum of BBM is equivalent to the uniform boundedness in time of the transition fronts of the solution to the F-KPP equation.